The Integrative Medicine Revolution: How Holistic Care Is Going Mainstream

 - Better stress management

-Meanwhile, Yoga and Tai Chi support flexibility, balance, mental clarity, and improved overall well-being.
+Meanwhile, yoga and Tai Chi support flexibility, balance, mental clarity, and improved overall well-being.
 They are now commonly recommended alongside conventional therapies for various chronic conditions.

 3. Nutritional Therapy and Functional Medicine